How Much Colon Can Be Removed Without Major Issues?

 Why Join MeetAnOstoMate?

-First off, this is a pretty cool site with 33,361 members.
-Get inside and you will see.
+First off, this is a pretty cool site with 37,000 members who truly understand you.

 It's not all about ostomy.
-Everything is being discussed.
+We talk about everything.

-Many come here for advice or to give advice 🗣, others have found good friends 🤗, and there are also those who have found love 💓.
-Most of all, people are honest and truly care.
+Many come here for advice or to give advice, others have found good friends, and some have even found love.
+Most importantly, people here are honest and genuinely care.

-Privacy is very important - the website has many features that are only visible to members.
+🛑 Privacy is very important - we have many features that are only visible to members, ensuring a safe and secure environment for you to share and connect.

-Create an account and you will be amazed.
+Create an account and you will be amazed by the warmth of this community.

 junopete

 I found it is very hard to get reliable information on this subject.
-I have yet to find a doctor that gives the whole story, both upside and downside, and side effects.
+I have yet to find a doctor that gives the whole story both up side and down side and side effects.
 So many things are learned the hard way and after the fact.

 Good luck